meleangelo/RAnotes/howto/OpenRStudioServer.md

 ```{linux}
 Submitted batch job 16396691
 ```
+In this case the job running the RStudio server is `16396691`.

+### STEP 3: Check the info in the output file
-Now you look into the file generated
+Now you look into the file generated, that contains the instructions on how to access the RStudio server,
 ```{linux}
 cat rstudio-server.job.16396691.out
 ```

-which shows the following
+This file contains the following text and instructions:

 ```{linux}
 Resetting modules to system default.
 Reseting $MODULEPATH back to system default.
 All extra directories will be removed from $MODULEPATH.